 First of all you can gain promotion by applying for a post at a higher grade when it is created or becomes vacant.
 All vacant posts are open for applications from internal candidates and such applications are actively encouraged.
 It is a requirement that no posts in BBSRC are filled by a candidate employed at a lower Band without a selection interview.

-Another possibility is Individual Grading Review (see appendix A6.11) including information about the Senior Management Review Group).
+Another possibility is Individual Grading Review (see appendix A6.9).
 In certain circumstances this may result in you effectively obtaining a promotion through your job being evaluated at a higher grade.
 When your post was created or at a time when it was significantly changed, it would have been graded using the analytical job evaluation system that BBSRC and a range of other public sector employers make use of; this is called 'JEGS' (Job Evaluation and Grading Support).
 If your post has changed, for example, as a result of a restructuring, it is possible for you or your manager to request that a re-grading is undertaken.

-You will also come across opportunities for Temporary Promotion - for example, covering for a colleague who is on maternity leave or absent for another reason.
-Please refer to the research council temporary promotion policy below for information.
+You will also come across opportunities for Temporary Promotion - for example, covering for a colleague who is on maternity leave or absent for another reason (see appendix A7.10).

 There should be no expectation of a Personal Promotion just because you have reached the top of your pay band, or are a long-serving member of staff, or have a particular track record of outputs.